ozanh/ugo/docs/tutorial.md

 ### var

 `var` keyword is used to declare a local variable.
 Parenthesis is required for multiple declaration.
-Note: Tuple assignment is not supported.
+Note: Tuple assignment is not supported with var statements.

 ```go
 var foo               // foo == undefined